DessimozLab/FastOMA/README.md

 # How to install FastOMA

+There are four ways to run/install FastOMA detailed below:

-## Running workflow directly
+### 1. Running workflow directly

-The FastOMA workflow can be run directly using nextflow's ability to fetch a workflow from github.
+The FastOMA workflow can be run directly without any installation using nextflow's ability to fetch a workflow from github.
 A specific version can be selected by specifying the `-r` option to nextflow to select a specific version of FastOMA:

 ```bash
 nextflow run desimozlab/FastOMA -r 0.2.0 -profile conda
 ```

 This will fetch version 0.2.0 from github and run the FastOMA workflow using the conda profile.
+See section [How to run fastOMA](#how-to-run-fastoma).

-## Cloning the FastOMA repo and running from there
+### 2. Cloning the FastOMA repo and running from there

 ```bash
 git clone https://github.com/DessimozLab/FastOMA.git